BHP Billiton Iron Ore Pty Ltd (BHP) operates two mines close to the Newman town site that contribute to airborne dust in

 - daily average Total Suspended Particulates (TSP) levels exceeded a benchmark guideline adopted for the study in the majority of samples.
 The elevated concentrations of TSP measured during the campaign are consistent with other dust monitoring data collected by industry in the region.

-DWER will undertake a review of BHP’s Mount Whaleback and Eastern Ridge Part V licences in the second half of 2021.
-The review will focus on dust emissions and impacts from the prescribed premises activities authorised under the existing licences, to ensure that the regulatory approach is fit-for-purpose.
-The review will consider dust sources, emissions, pathways and management measures, in addition to historic monitoring results and the findings of the dust composition study and advice from the Department of Health.
+The focus of the review is on dust emissions and impacts from the prescribed premises activities authorised under the existing licences, to ensure that the regulatory approach is fit-for-purpose.
+The review takes into consideration key dust sources, emissions, pathways and management measures, in addition to historic monitoring results, findings of the dust composition study and advice from the Department of Health.

-As the Part V licences regulate only the ore processing and related activities, DWER will continue to engage with the Environmental Protection Authority, the Department of Jobs, Tourism, Science and Innovation and the Department of Mines, Industry Regulation and Safety, each of which have a role in governing mining at Newman.
+The licences cover ore processing and related activities.
+The Environmental Protection Authority; the Department of Jobs, Tourism, Science and Innovation; and the Department of Mines, Industry Regulation and Safety also have responsibilities for governing mining activities at Newman.